B. Grades

 Independent study courses, other than senior essays or projects and other exempted courses as explained below, are graded on a Pass (“P”)/Fail (“F”) basis, with the additional requirement that the instructor of record submit a substantive report that both describes the nature of the independent study and evaluates the student’s performance in it.
 These reports will be shared with the student and the director of undergraduate studies (DUS) in the department or program in which the course is offered, and kept in the office of the student’s residential college dean.

 Senior projects and courses deemed by a department or program to be a constituent of the senior requirement are evaluated with a letter grade.
 Additionally, the department or program offering a particular independent study course may deem that such a course should be exempted from Pass/Fail grading for a particular student because the course meets an important requirement in the major.
 In such a case, the DUS in the department or program that will be applying the course toward its major requirements may petition the Committee on Honors and Academic Standing to permit the student’s work in the course to be evaluated with a letter grade.
 Such a petition should be filed by the date on which the student’s schedule is due in the term in which the student is enrolling in the course, and should provide sound academic reasons for the exception.
-In no case will such a petition be accepted later than the date of midterm in the term in which the course is being taken.
+Such petitions may not be accepted after the date of midterm in the term in which the course is being taken.

 General Regulations Concerning Grades and Transcripts

 1. Record of coursesA transcript is the record of courses in which a student has enrolled during the student’s progress in completing the requirements of the bachelor’s degree.
-All grades, passing and failing, thus appear on the transcript and are counted in the calculation of grade point average (GPA).
+All grades appear on the transcript, but not all grades are counted in the calculation of grade point average (GPA).
 These include passing grades earned in the first term of a credit/year course sequence in which the second term is not completed.
 If a student remains in a course after the date of midterm, the student is considered to have been enrolled in that course; therefore, if a student withdraws from the course after midterm and before the first day of the reading period, the mark of W (Withdrew) appears on the transcript in association with the course.
 See paragraph 4 below.

 2. Equal value of coursesPassing grades contribute equally, to the extent to which they carry course credit, toward the 36-course-credit requirement for graduation.
 A grade of D in a course, for example, does not need to be balanced with a higher grade in some other course.